Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

 - Mark Ruffalo was spotted on set one day, sparking rumours that the Hulk might appear in the film.
 Not only does he not but a reference is also made to this when Black Widow is asked whether she knows where Dr Banner is.

-- Holland made his audition tape with Jon Bernthal on the set of "Pilgrimage".
-Holland was cast as Peter Parker while Bernthal ended up playing the Punisher for the TV series "Daredevil".
+- Holland made his audition tape with Jon Bernthal on the set of Pilgrimage.
+Holland was cast as Peter Parker while Bernthal ended up playing the Punisher for the Marvel TV series Daredevil.

 What's not to like?